alinajohanna/ecommerce_project/readme.md

 ## Data Sources

-Most datasets used for this analysis are sourced from [OECD's Global Plastic Outlook](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?hl=de&project=prime-poetry-400408).
-Additionally, 2010 data from [World Bank](https://ourworldindata.org/grapher/per-capita-plastic-waste-vs-gdp-per-capita) was added as this provides GDP per capita data for more context.

-The raw datasets are stored in the `data/raw_data` folder of this repository.

-The cleaned and joined data sets can be found within the `data/cleaned_data`folder.

-The cleaned files are the basis for the conducted exploratory data analysis.
-The corresponding jupyter notebooks are stored.

 The dataset used for this analysis is from a fictitious eCommerce clothin sited developed by the Looker team and hsoted on [Google BigQuery](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce?hl=de&project=prime-poetry-400408)
 It's encompassing information on customer transactions, registration dates, and other relevant features.